 There are numerous CAD tools to choose from these days and you may be wondering what type is the right one for your organization.
-In this article I will try to take a non-biased approach in comparing two industry giants (AutoCAD vs. SOLIDWORKS) diving into which software would work best for the desired application.
+In this article I will try to take a non-biased approach in comparing two industry giants (AutoCAD and SOLIDWORKS) diving into which software would work best for the desired application.
 I have been a mechanical engineer for 10 years at various organizations and have used both programs for my career.
 The article will cover 2D modeling comparison, 3D modeling comparison and an overall conclusion.

 2D Modeling Comparison